brunorcajo/boilerplate-next/README.md

 ![React Avançado](https://raw.githubusercontent.com/React-Avancado/boilerplate/master/public/img/logo-gh.svg)

+Start your project from this boilerplate: yarn create next-app -e https://github.com/brunorcajo/boilerplate-next

 This is a [Next.js](https://nextjs.org/) boilerplate to be used in a course called [React Avançado](https://reactavancado.com.br/).
 ![ci](https://github.com/React-Avancado/boilerplate/workflows/ci/badge.svg)
 ## What is inside?